mattmcgrattan/iiif-activity-streams/README.md

 __collection__    The IIIF Collection to base the stream on

-__check_last_modified__  Set to True to dereference every manifest and check for last-modified heders to set the startTime
+__check_last_modified__  Set to True to dereference every manifest and check for last-modified headers to set the startTime

 __use_redis__     Use Redis for local caching.
 Docker usage assumes Redis, but local/virtualenv can/will use alternative caching methods if set to False.